E.W. Grove Henry County High School: History

 The estate of E. W. Grove, Jr. paid $10,000 to the Henry County Board of Education in 1940 for the benefit of Grove High School.
-Of this, $4,000 was used to repair Cavitt Hall after it burned on 27 January 1943 and the remaining funds were used to install lights and hardwood floors in the Grove Tower building.
+Of this, $4,000 was used to repair Cavitt Hall after it burned on January 27, 1943, and the remaining funds were used to install lights and hardwood floors in the Grove Tower building.

 Weston Hall was completed in 1949 after the Tennessee State Board of Education issued an emergency warning that building facilities at Grove High School were inadequate for the enrollment.
 It was named for A. S. Weston, a teacher who served for 26 years at Grove High School before his death in 1946.

 At Barton Field, a stadium was built in 1948 and a field house was built in 1954.

 A new wing on the west side of Weston Hall was built in 1958 to house Grove Junior High School.
 Grades seven through nine were held there until 1979 when Grove Middle School took on grades seven and eight.

 In 1969, the last class was graduated at E. W. Grove High School.
 It was replaced, along with a handful of other rural high schools in Henry County, by Henry County High School.
 Grove Junior High School remained on the campus.

 After years of deterioration, Cavitt Hall was demolished in 1985.
 The Grove Tower building was saved from demolition in 1986 and became the home of the Henry County Board of Education.
 It had been vacant since 1983.

 E. W. Grove School became the first stand-alone ninth grade school in the country in 1996.

-A Centennial celebration was held on 24 June 2006 including a re-enactment of the cornerstone placement, speeches and a wreath-laying ceremony at the grave of E. W. Grove, Sr. In attendance was James Grove, great-grandson of E. W. Grove.
+A Centennial celebration was held on June 24, 2006, including a re-enactment of the cornerstone placement, speeches and a wreath-laying ceremony at the grave of E. W. Grove, Sr. In attendance was James Grove Jr., great-grandson of E. W. Grove.